Best Sci-Fi TV Shows on Netflix

-Alongside Stranger Things and Black Mirror, Netflix is teeming with stunning sci-fi TV shows.
+Stranger Things, Black Mirror and a heap of other incredible sci-fi TV shows await you on Netflix.
 Its excellent international library brings brilliant and unusual TV gems from all over the world, including German sci-fi gem Dark.
 Or check out The OA, an astonishingly unique sci-fi thriller that'll keep you entertained for two seasons.

 Scroll down for the best Netflix originals and excellent international offerings.